-115.22 Policies to ensure referrals of allegations for investigations Auditor Overall Determination: Meets Standard Auditor Discussion Evidence Reviewed: Policy 107.007; Policy 202.057; Investigative Case Files; Confidential Incident Reports; MN DOC Website Review; Sexual Abuse Response Team Guide Checklist; Sexual Abuse Response Checklist; PREA Incident Tracking Log; Sherburne SO MOU; Information Obtained During Interviews.
-Sherburne SO MOU; Information Obtained During Interviews.
+115.22 Policies to ensure referrals of allegations for investigations

+Evidence Reviewed: Policy 107.007; Policy 202.057; Investigative Case Files; Confidential Incident Reports; MN DOC Website Review; Sexual Abuse Response Team Guide Checklist; Sexual Abuse Response Checklist; PREA Incident Tracking Log; Information Obtained During Interviews.

 115.22(a)(b): Policy 107.007 provides procedures for conducting criminal investigations of criminal activity by incarcerated individuals and for assisting law enforcement agencies with conducting criminal investigations involving paid employees, volunteers, contractors, and visitors within the department.
 Completed investigations are forwarded to the appropriate authority for referral to the appropriate county attorney offices for criminal prosecution.
 Policy 202.057 states that the agency maintains a zero-tolerance policy and investigates all reported or alleged incidents of sexual harassment or staff sexual misconduct.
 The policy outlines specific duties regarding the administrative investigation.
 In cases where the harassment allegation is between incarcerated individuals, the harassment allegations are investigated by the supervisor in charge of the alleged perpetrator's living area.
 An individual's sexual allegation against a staff person, volunteer, or visitor is reviewed by the agency's Office of Special Investigations (OSI) for any criminal violations.
-The PREA Coordinator reviews and determines if an investigation is warranted.
+The agency's PREA Compliance Coordinator reviews and determines if an investigation is warranted.
 Policy 202.057 requires an investigation for all reports or allegations regarding sexual harassment or staff sexual misconduct.
-The policy states that allegations containing criminal behavior will be investigated administratively, and allegations containing criminal behavior will be criminally investigated.
+The policy states that allegations without criminal components will be investigated administratively, and allegations containing criminal behavior will be criminally investigated.
 During the auditor's interview with the agency head, he confirmed that the agency ensures an administrative or criminal investigation is completed for all allegations of sexual abuse or sexual harassment and explained the scope of the facility staff responsibilities as well as that of the OSI, to ensure that appropriate investigation is completed and documented.
 The auditor discovered that allegations are reported directly to the facility Warden, OSI, and/or the AWO through a Confidential Incident Report by the shift commander.
 Once received, it is assigned for investigation, and decisions are made on where the case goes from there and entered into the Agency's PREA database.
-As of the interim report, MCF-STC reported they received 53 allegations during the audit period.
-Of these, 11 were investigated criminally, and all 53 were investigated administratively.
-In 25 cases, the alleged aggressor was another incarcerated individual (7-abuse and 18-harassment); and 28 cases were reported against staff (19-abuse and 7-harassment).
-Eight cases were investigated by a trained OSI investigator.
-Based on the information provided to the auditor, it was inconclusive that the remaining investigations were thoroughly conducted by a trained facility investigator.
-As a result, the facility was placed in a corrective action period to develop a procedure and practice to ensure that all cases are investigated by a specially trained investigator.
+The facility reported 44 allegations of either sexual abuse or sexual harassment during the audit period.
+The auditor reviewed a list of 44 allegations (16/sexual abuse and 28/sexual harassment).
+Of the 44 allegations, 4 were investigated criminally, and all were investigated administratively.